sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

    1684-SC5+ PCIE chip1: 1 000:01:00.1 Active 56C 55C 2W 613mV OFF N/A 0% 75M 550M 550M 4.2A 0MB 7086MB

-Status of the 1st chip on the three-chip card, 1684-SC5+ PCIE chip1:
+Status of the 1st processor on the three-processor card, 1684-SC5+ PCIE chip1:

 The following information corresponds in sequence to parameters in bm-smi: